dmbarbour/glas/glas-src/language-g0/README.md

 ## Export

+If present, must be final declaration ignoring comments and whitespace.
+Export may take two forms - list or function.
+If elided, the final dictionary is exported unmodified.

         export ImportList
         export [ Program ]

-In case of an import word list, we'll export only the final words represented by this list.
-In case of a function, the function must be 1--1 arity, receiving the dictionary as input and returning the compiled module value.
-If absent, is equivalent to `export []`, returning the unmodified dictionary.

-The export function may return any Glas value, not limited to a dictionary.
-Thus, the export function can potentially be useful for adaptation between Glas system languages, or procedural generation of data modules.
+In case of a list, only words in the list are exported.
+They may optionally be renamed via 'as' clauses.
+The function option is more flexible: it's handled like a data definition except the computed value becomes the module's compiled value.
+This enables g0 modules to have any value type, not limited to dictionaries.
+If rewriting the dictionary, use the 'load:dict' effect.

 ## Static Evaluation

 Static evaluation is performed in context of macro calls, data definitions, procedural definitions, static assertions, and the export function.
 In all cases, static evaluation has access to compile-time effects.
-This include the 'log' and 'load' effects available to language modules, but may be extended with [compiler directives](https://en.wikipedia.org/wiki/Directive_%28programming%29) that influence compiler state, such as controlling compiler warnings or setting quotas.
+The basic effects:

+* *log:Message* - same as language modules.
+Message is assumed to be a record value.
+Compiler may implicitly add location fields.
+* *load:Ref* - same as language modules, except we support 'dict' refs in addition to 'local' and 'global' module refs.
+ * *dict* - return dictionary value prior to current toplevel declaration.
+In context of 'open', this dictionary will exclude any words
+ * *dict:Path* - equivalent to 'load:dict' followed by 'get' with Path (a bitstring).
+This can access specific definitions.
+Theoretically simplifies dependency tracking and incremental computing.

+These basic effects may be extended by the compiler function, e.g. introduce some [compiler directives](https://en.wikipedia.org/wiki/Directive_%28programming%29) to manage warnings, guide optimizations, tune static analysis, or manage compile time evaluation quotas.

 ## Partial Evaluation